 - The school will not assume responsibility for any students arriving on school grounds prior to stated time unless they are transported by school bus. - Students are to leave school at end of the school day unless they are participating in a supervised school activity and are under the direct supervision of a teacher. - Students are not to be on the playground/school grounds before/after school hours. - The school will not assume responsibility for any child on campus before or after the school day.
-It is the responsibility of the parent to provide supervision before and after school. - Students are encouraged to ride buses. - Parents who bring their children to school must adhere to school procedures for dropping off and/or picking up students.
-(JCSD Policy JBD)
+It is the responsibility of the parent to provide supervision before and after school. - Students are encouraged to ride buses. - Parents/guardians who bring their children to school must adhere to school procedures for dropping off and/or picking up students.
+See JCSD School Board Policy JBA.